Skatteetaten/mva-meldingen/docs/english/api/index.md

 In addition, there are running examples of VAT return submission that use Jupyter Notebook and Python here: <a href="https://skatteetaten.github.io/mva-meldingen/english/test/" target="_blank">Test</a>

-The filing process is performed with a sequence of calls to the Instance API and is described in detail below the sequence diagram and it is as follows:
+The submission process is performed with a sequence of calls to the Instance API and is described in detail below the sequence diagram and it is as follows:

 1. Exchange ID-Porten token to Altinn-Token.
 This token is used with the Instance API.
 2. Create Instance (sequence diagram starts here)
-3. Upload 1 VAT return filing (MvaMeldingInnsending)
+3. Upload 1 VAT return submission (MvaMeldingInnsending)
 4. Upload 1 VAT return (mvaMeldingDto)
 5. Upload 0 or more Attachments
 6. File VAT return

-The Instance VAT Filing API is available at this URL:
+The Instance VAT Submission API is available at this URL:

 ```
 instanceApiUrl = "https://skd.apps.tt02.altinn.no/skd/mva-melding-innfiling-etm2/instances"